I found the best super cheap Apple Watch alternative

-The Apple Watch is a great smartwatch that crams in so many features, it's hard to beat.
-But if you want the latest model, it will cost you at least $400 (although you can currently find the aluminum version a little cheaper on Amazon).
+The Apple Watch has fantastic health-tracking features and is one of the best smartwatches you can buy.
+It does come at a price, and if you want the Series 4 (which is the latest model), it will cost you at least $400 -- although you can currently find the aluminum version a little cheaper on Amazon, or the Series 3 for just over $300 on Best Buy.

 There are less expensive alternatives from brands like Fitbit, Garmin and Samsung that, like the Apple Watch, can track workouts and get notifications.
 But even these non-Apple wearables can still be too expensive for many people's budgets.
 What if you could get a lot of what the Apple Watch offers at a much lower price?